rpellerin/commute-auto-tagger/README.md

 - [x] Allow to specify days and save them accross refreshes (localStorage)
 - [x] Clean components
 - [x] Modal prevent scrolling
-- [ ] Build and deploy the frontend on Heroku manually
+- [x] Build and deploy the frontend on Heroku manually
-- [ ] Automatically build and deploy on Heroku on every push to the branch master through Github Actions
-- [ ] Add backend that sends the client secrets to Strava
+- [x] Add backend that sends the client secrets to Strava
+- [ ] Build and deploy the frontend AND the backend on Heroku manually
-- [ ] Automatically deploy the backend and the frontend on Heroku on every push to master
+- [ ] Automatically deploy the backend and the frontend on Heroku on every push to master through Github Actions
+- [ ] Deactivate cors in production
 - [ ] Store in localStorage which filters are checked (potential commute, commute, non commute)
+- [ ] Add button logout
 - [ ] Test the app with Jest-Puppeteer